RdzYogi/filmoteca/README.md

 ## Description

 Rails app built from scratch.
+The app allows the public to access the Filmoteca's catalogue of films and buying tickets for the movies that are currently being shown in the cinema.
+Filmoteca is an institution dedicated to the acquisition and preservation of cinematographic material, generally removed from commercial circuits, for exhibition and study.

 <!-- ## Live